rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 - [6.
 Example: Keyboard](#6-example-keyboard)

 ## 3. Provided By Extension
-Firebolt OpenRPC **MUST** support a `string` `x-provided-by` extension property on the `capabilities` tag that denotes a method is provided by some app on the device registeringf or the specified provider API, e.g. `Module.onRequestMethod`.
+Firebolt OpenRPC **MUST** support a `string` `x-provided-by` extension property on the `capabilities` tag that denotes a method is provided by some app on the device registering for the specified provider API, e.g. `Module.onRequestMethod`.

 The method denoted by `x-provided-by` is referred to as the "provider" or "provider method" for the remainder of this document.